kddubey/cappr/README.md

 ## Related work

 There are many papers where averaging token log-probabilities is a useful subroutine.
+Here are some papers which focus on this idea.

 While [benchmarking this
 method](https://github.com/kddubey/cappr/blob/main/demos/superglue/wsc.ipynb) on the